isabella232/depot3/README.md

 The developer documentation for the D3 ruby module is at [http://www.rubydoc.info/gems/depot3](http://www.rubydoc.info/gems/depot3).

-Also check out [ruby-jss](https://github.com/PixarAnimationStudios/ruby-jss), which is used by d3, but is useful for working with the Casper REST API in any project.
+Also check out [ruby-jss](https://github.com/PixarAnimationStudios/ruby-jss), which is used by d3, but is useful for working with the Jamf Pro REST API in any project.

 ## CONTACT